-In this article, we will be looking into the most common causes of delays in construction projects.
-We will also discuss possible solutions and why we believe digitisation of the industry is the way forward.
+In this article, we will explore the most common causes of delays in construction projects.
+We will also consider possible solutions and explain why we believe digitisation of the industry is the way forward.

-Before you can eliminate the said delays, you need to understand what causes them.
-That’s what we are going to discuss in today’s article.
-In addition to that, we will also consult you on what measures should be put in place to prevent these situations moving forward instead of addressing the consequences.
+Before you can eliminate the mentioned delays, you need to understand their causes.
+That’s what we will discuss in today’s article.
+Furthermore, we will also advise you on what measures should be implemented to prevent these situations in the future, rather than simply dealing with the consequences.

 What are the Factors Affecting Construction Time?

-Many things can delay a construction project.
-They range from weather conditions, supply chain issues, workplace injuries and many more.
-But they also involve things that are more in your control, such as project tracking, data collection, lack of communication and others.
-Namely, there is a handful of reasons for delays you can prevent.
+Many factors can delay a construction project.
+These include weather conditions, supply chain problems, workplace injuries, and more.
+They also involve elements that are more within your control, such as project tracking, data collection, lack of communication, and others.
+In particular, there are several reasons for delays that you can prevent.

-The preventative measures are usually rather simple and require little effort, therefore getting written off as ‘too good to be true’.
-However, sometimes things don’t need to be difficult to be effective.
-This is just one of them.
+The preventative measures are usually quite simple and require little effort, often being dismissed as ‘too good to be true’.
+However, sometimes things don’t need to be complicated to be effective.
+This is just one of those cases.

 Good Planning is Key to Success

-Projects begin with a plan.
-This is not just a formality or ‘industry’s best practice’ but an absolute essential.
-A project plan is the foundation of everything, and if it is shaky, things built on top of it won’t be stable either.
-But what are the key differences between a plan and a good plan?
-Let’s talk about that.
+Projects start with a plan.
+This is not just a formality or ‘industry’s best practice’ but an absolute necessity.
+A project plan forms the basis of everything, and if it is unstable, the outcomes built on it will also be insecure.
+But what are the main differences between a plan and a good plan?
+Let’s discuss that.

 Understand What Resources You Will Need

-Planning begins with understanding what your goals are.
-From there, you can start mapping out what resources will be needed to get you there at the quickest time and lowest cost.
-Naturally, you want the journey to be smooth too.
-When speaking of the construction specifically, there are many things to account for.
-From building materials to equipment to workers and safety measures.
-But there is even more to consider.
+Planning starts with understanding your objectives.
+From there, you can begin mapping out the resources needed to reach those goals quickly and cost-effectively.
+Of course, you also want the process to be smooth.
+When it comes to construction specifically, there are many factors to consider.
+This includes building materials, equipment, workers, and safety measures.
+But there is even more to think about.

-To avoid delays in construction projects, the firms also need to understand some resources need to be allocated to back office procedures.
-Namely, software that enables the automation of tasks which don’t require direct human judgment.
+To prevent delays in construction projects, firms also need to recognise that some resources should be allocated to back-office procedures.
+Specifically, software that enables the automation of tasks which don’t require direct human judgment.
 For example, transferring files from one platform to another.
-We advise setting aside a budget to build a designated digital toolbox.
-There is a high chance that once built it can also be used on future projects, with minimal tweaks.
-Namely, it’s likely a one-time investment that will last you very long.
+We recommend setting aside a budget to develop a dedicated digital toolbox.
+There is a good chance that once created, it can also be utilised on future projects with minimal adjustments.
+In essence, it’s likely a one-time investment that will serve you well over time.

 Be Ready to Be Flexible

-As you may know, things never go according to the plan.
-Even when you’ve put your best effort towards preparation.
-Things going off the rails is easily the most common reason causing delays in construction projects.
-However, most of the time it isn’t caused by the unforeseen circumstances, per se.
-Rather by the lack of flexibility when it comes to quickly rerouting in accordance to the change.
-The plan and the forecast should be your pointers, and you should therefore expect to be thrown off the course.
+As you may know, things rarely go according to plan, even when you’ve put your best effort into preparation.
+The most common cause of delays in construction projects is things going off the rails.
+However, most of the time, it isn’t necessarily caused by unforeseen circumstances.
+Instead, it results from a lack of flexibility in quickly adjusting to changes.
+Your plan and forecast should serve as your guides, and you should therefore be prepared to be thrown off course.

-It is part of good planning to be prepared to quickly take an alternative route when things don’t go as expected.
-For example, a shift scheduling software can help you quickly allocate workers to take over an unexpected leave.
-A holiday management platform will let you know everyone’s availability too.
-Using digital tools for collaboration quickly highlights problem areas and enables team members to jump in and sort the issues, potentially bringing the project back on track within the shortest time possible.
-All in all, things most likely won’t go the way you hoped.
-And it’s okay.
-It’s whether you can turn them around that matters.
+Good planning includes being ready to quickly choose an alternative route when things don’t go as planned.
+For instance, a shift scheduling software can help you swiftly assign workers to cover unexpected absences.
+A holiday management platform also informs you of everyone’s availability.
+Using digital tools for collaboration quickly identifies problem areas and allows team members to step in and resolve issues, potentially getting the project back on track as quickly as possible.
+Overall, things are unlikely to go exactly as you hoped.
+And that’s okay.
+What matters is whether you can turn them around.

 Prevent Things from Going South

-Prevention is easier than damage control and fixing.
-Easier said than done, right?
-Not exactly.
-When it comes to project management, preventative measures are usually very easy to incorporate.
-And we are going to prove it.
+Prevention is simpler than damage control and repairs.
+Easier said than done, isn't it?
+Not quite.
+When it comes to project management, preventative measures are typically very straightforward to implement.
+And we are about to demonstrate this.

 Don’t Let Things Slip Through the Cracks

-With how many moving bits go into project planning and execution, it is easy for incomplete processes, forgetfulness and conflicts to wiggle their way in.
-Naturally, all these factors cause time losses and can cause delays.
-Instead of tackling them one by one as they come, address the root cause and set preventative measures in place.
-Curiously, they normally stem from one thing that is also relatively easy to address: human error.
-And it’s sorted by simply taking the human out of the equation.
+With so many moving parts involved in project planning and execution, it is easy for incomplete processes, forgetfulness, and conflicts to slip in.
+Naturally, all these factors cause time losses and can lead to delays.
+Instead of addressing them individually as they arise, it is better to tackle the root cause and implement preventative measures.
+Interestingly, they typically originate from one relatively simple source: human error.
+This can often be resolved by removing the human element from the process.

-By introducing digital solutions to construction projects, you can pass a good chunk of tasks to the computers.
-Unlike live employees, technology can process larger volumes and more complex tasks at a quicker time and without sacrificing accuracy.
-Even if you automate but a couple of steps in a process, it can really enhance its overall flow.
-Additionally, it will collect data as it runs.
-Which is a topic of its own and we are about to talk about it.
+Introducing digital solutions to construction projects allows you to delegate many tasks to computers.
+Unlike live employees, technology can handle larger volumes and more complex tasks faster and without sacrificing accuracy.
+Even automating just a few steps in a process can significantly improve its overall flow.
+Additionally, it will gather data as it operates, which is a topic of its own and we are about to discuss it.

 Keep Your Data Clean and Accessible

-Incorrect or missing data can put a serious strain on any project.
-It is especially prevalent in the construction sector where its accuracy and quality are vital in terms of staying compliant.
+Incorrect or missing data can place a serious burden on any project.
+It is especially common in the construction sector where accuracy and quality are crucial for compliance.
 However, data cleaning and maintenance is an ongoing task.
-Given we live in an era when its flow is constant, it’s nearly impossible to stay on top of it at all times, which is the cause of inaccuracies and gaps.
+Considering we live in an era of constant flow, it’s nearly impossible to keep on top of it at all times, leading to inaccuracies and gaps.

 The ray of hope is that it is impossible for humans.
-The technology, on the other hand, is very advanced in not just collecting but also filtering the data.
-Using the right digital solutions to run processes gathers the data for you and, within a couple of clicks, can present it to you in a digestible format which makes it very easy to analyse.
-It is also easily accessible on demand, making it easy to pull out for audits, post-project evaluation or simply trying to work out the timeframe when any significant changes occurred.
+The technology, however, is highly advanced in not only collecting but also filtering data.
+Using the right digital solutions to operate processes gathers data for you and, with just a few clicks, can present it in a digestible format that makes analysis very straightforward.
+It is also easily accessible on demand, facilitating extraction for audits, post-project reviews, or simply to determine when significant changes occurred.

 Avoid Delays by Speeding the Process